 I spent last Saturday helping out HOT, the Humanitarian OpenStreetMap Team, to improve the map of Lubumbashi, Congo.
-This session focussed on digitizing the data that was acquired on the ground by volunteers.
+This session focussed on digitizing the data that was acquired on the ground by volunteers (with pen and paper).

-In cooperation with Doctors without Borders/Médecins Sans Frontières UK (MSF UK), HOT organised this mapping effort.
-With help by students from the University of Lubumbashi, they idea is to map the whole or at least as much as possible of the city of Lubumbashi.
+In cooperation with Doctors without Borders/Médecins Sans Frontières UK (MSF UK), HOT organised this mapping effort, with the help of students from the University of Lubumbashi.
+The goal was to map the whole or at least as much as possible of the city of Lubumbashi.

 At the start of the Mapathon, Harry Wood went through his usual spiel of introducing OpenStreetMap to the crowd.
-I dropped in the moment he was done.
-Just in time to hear Ivan Gayton's talk on the work of MSF and their Congo mapping work.
-Mapping in Congo is not nearly as simple as it is here, where streets have street names that are neatly printed on street signs.
+I dropped in the moment he was done, just in time to hear Ivan Gayton's talk on the work of MSF and their Congo mapping work.
+Mapping in Congo is not nearly as simple as it is here in London, where streets have street names that are neatly printed on street signs.
 This is not the case in Congo.
 There no street signs and often, people use names that are either not official, or have no official name anyway.
 The only way to find out how streets are called, is by asking the people living there!

 MSF is interested in street name information, or more precisely, the neighbourhood names so that they have an identifier for statistical analysis for epidemiology.
 The accurate location names allows them to pinpoint for example cholera outbreaks, and hopefully in the future they can take preventative action against disease outbreaks.